Florida Corporation Form, Filing and Permit Requirements

-Bylaws are the formal, internal rules that your corporation must follow to stay active.
+Bylaws are the formal, internal rules that your Florida corporation must follow to stay active.
 You will need to create and agree to bylaws in certain areas.

-Ownership in a corporation is expressed through the issuance of shares.
+Ownership in a Florida corporation is expressed through the issuance of shares.
 You must create stock certificates and formally issue stock to any agreed initial shareholders in the corporation.

-You must appoint directors to all positions in line with the agreed corporation bylaws.
-The board of directors is responsible for the strategic direction and overall management of the corporation.
+You must appoint directors to all positions in line with the agreed Florida corporation bylaws.
+The Board of Directors is responsible for the strategic direction and overall management of the corporation.
 The board selects officers who will manage the day-to-day activities of the corporation.